How do I donate an artifact to America’s National Churchill Museum?

 What is done with artifacts donated to the Museum?

-The National Churchill Museum uses artifacts for exhibits organized and displayed in the Museum, short-term loan to other museums in the United States, and for research by historians, authors, documentary film producers and students.
+America's National Churchill Museum uses artifacts for exhibits organized and displayed in the Museum, short-term loan to other museums in the United States, and for research by historians, authors, documentary film producers and students.

 What visitors don't see on display is just as important as what they do.
 Once an object, document or photo is donated, it immediately becomes available to staff and researchers who are working on a variety of projects.
 We cannot predict what specific uses your items will have, but your generosity will instantly expand the amount of information available to the public.